MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_AADDS.md

    > **Note**: In real-world scenarios you would typically set the value of the **-ForceChangePasswordNextLogin** to $true.
 We chose **$false** in this case to simplify the lab steps.

+1. Repeat the previous two steps to reset the password for the **wvdaadmin1** user account.

 ### Exercise 2: Configure the Azure AD DS domain environment